-Practicum work shall be through mentorships (commonly known in the community as preceptorships).
-Students will be given information one month prior to any practicum to set up individual mentor arrangements and are expected to comply with the details according to each course's requirements.
+Practicum work shall be through mentorships (commonly known as preceptorships).
+Students will be given information during their NUR 5313 course, at least one month and in many cases six weeks prior to any practicum to set up individual mentor arrangements and are expected to comply with the details according to each course's requirements.
 This means, students have to do some independent work before practicum courses begin, in order to seek out and to set up mentors, including supplying mentors with the necessary information about the program, course objectives and evaluation tools (with assistance from our nursing program and instructors); those students not in compliance will not be able to begin the courses.
 Mentor documents and contracts will be supplied by course instructors or program directors with support from the Concordia attorneys in cases of questions, and stored in the google drives of each student for easy access.
 Students who do not follow through with the appropriate mentor work will not be successful in completion of the coursework.